scenetest-js

 Summary

-For the complete list of actor methods, see the Actor API Reference.
+For the complete list of actor methods, see the Markdown Spec Reference.
 For selector syntax, see the Selectors Reference.
 For configuration options, see the guides overview.